Skip to main content

 You can ask your landlord to talk to councils and housing associations in other areas.

-How to apply for a transfer
+How to ask for a transfer

 How long a transfer takes